DustinWatts/Pico-Matrix-Touch-Keyboard/README.md

 # Pico-Matrix-Touch-Keyboard
-A touchscreen matrix using an 3.5" ILI9488 TFT with resistive touch and a Raspberry Pi Pico
+A touchscreen matrix using an 3.5" ILI9488 TFT with resistive touch and a Raspberry Pi Pico.
+The Raspberry Pi Pico has native HID Keyboard support.
+This sketch gives you 12 button in a 4x3 matrix.
+Each button can have one or more keyboard functions.

 # Earle Philhower's `arduino-pico` core